 What is supervisor?

-Supervisor is a client/server system that allows its users to control a number of processes on UNIX-like operating systems.
+Supervisor is a client/server system that allows its users to control a number of processes on Linux and UNIX-like operating systems.
 Processes can be grouped into “process groups” and a set of logically related processes can be stopped and started as a unit.
 It starts its subprocesses via fork/exec and subprocesses don’t daemonize.
 The operating system signals Supervisor immediately when a process terminates.

 Supervisor is based on four components: